 Students in our EL program come with their own individual abilities.
 The goal of our program is to help students reach their full potential.
 We encourage parents to continue reading and supporting their child's first language skills at home, as first language literacy helps build and deepen English language literacy.

-The Gifted and Talented (GT) Program extends educational challenges for intellectually and academically gifted students.
+The Gifted and Talent Development (GTD) Program extends educational challenges for intellectually and academically gifted students.

 Gifted and talented children are those students with outstanding abilities and capable of higher performance when compared to others of similar age, experience and environment.
 They have significantly different educational needs from their peers and require educational differentiation as a regular part of their school day to ensure they reach their full potential.
 District 196 uses multiple criteria to help identify gifted and talented children.